-• the Waterbody overflows into a downstream section of the tributary gully, which flows for a further 1.8 km before discharging to the Dawson River.
+- the released water will flow for 2.9 km down the tributary gully before discharging into the Waterbody, estimated to have a volume of approximately 500 ML; and - the Waterbody overflows into a downstream section of the tributary gully, which flows for a further 1.8 km before discharging to the Dawson River.

-The receiving environment of the desalinated release therefore contains two water types: the Waterbody and the Dawson River (Map 4.1)2.
+The receiving environment of the desalinated release therefore contains two water types: the Waterbody and the Dawson River $(Map 4.1)^2$.